amr-raazi/amr-raazi/README.md

 ## I'm a High School student from Delhi, India

 - 16
-- Mathematics enthusiast.
+- Mathematics and tech enthusiast.
-- Technology nerd
 - Finance and philosophy geek
-- I also like chess and car go vroom (🇫1️)
+- I also like car go vroom (🇫1️)
 - Always Learning :)